-Outcome Measure FY21 Target FY21 Est. Actuals FY22 Target Council Goal: Strengtl nen Public Safety by Leveraging Partne erships and d Resource es Maintain a consistent level of service year after year % of Calls processed within 2 minutes
+Outcome Outcome Measure FY22 Target Council Goal: Strengtl Council Goal: Strengthen Public Safety by Leveraging Partners Maintain a consistent level of service year after year % of Calls processed within 2 minutes 70% 51% 70%

 TRAINING & DEVELOPMENT - 1098

 The Fire Training program provides all uniformed department personnel with the training necessary to develop and maintain the skills, knowledge, abilities, and certifications required to provide safe and effective fire and emergency medical services.
 Training includes classroom and practical exercises using qualified and certified instructors.
 Internal career development programs continue to produce highly skilled employees that are ready for promotion within the department.
 The program provides the training necessary for successful, efficient, and safe service delivery to the community.